But February made me shiver

 Once they returned to the States, the Crickets would join Alan Freed's "Big Beat Show" tour for 41 appearances.
 In April, Decca released "That'll Be The Day," despite having cut Buddy.
 In May, there was a new recording session in Clovis.
 Buddy hired Tommy Allsup to play lead guitar and "It's So Easy" and "Heartbeat" were produced.
 Buddy was happy with Allsup and invited him to join The Crickets.
 In June, Buddy traveled alone to New York to record solo.
 Not having The Crickets, he was backed by a jazz and R&B band, recording "Now We're One" and Bobby Darin's "Early In The Morning."

 Manager Petty disapproved of the marriage and advised Buddy to keep it secret so that Buddy's female fans would not be upset.
 This disapproval and Petty's suggestion caused friction between the two and Holly began questioning Petty's bookkeeping.
-The Crickets also were frustrated with Petty, as he controlled all the proceeds.
+The Crickets were also frustrated with Petty, as he controlled all the proceeds.

 While in New York, Buddy took his new bride to music venues, where he told her that he wanted to learn fingerstyle flamenco guitar and collaborate between rock and roll and soul singing.
 He dreamt of making an album with Ray Charles and Mahalia Jackson.
 To feed his dreams of working in film, he registered at Lee Strasburg's Actors Studio.